 Document Navigation

-Master PDF Editor offers several ways you can use to navigate opened documents.
+Master PDF Editor offers several ways you can use to navigate open documents.

 Switching between PDF documents

-All opened documents are displayed as tabs above the view area.
+All open documents display as tabs above the view area.

-Click a tab to switch to the corresponding document.
+Click a tab to switch between open documents.

 Thumbnails

-To display the thumbnails of pages, click the Pages tab in the left sidebar:
+To display the thumbnails of pages, click the Pages tab in the Navigation Panel.

 This will open the side panel with thumbnails of pages.
-Scroll the panel to find a page you need, then click its thumbnail to go to it.
+Scroll through the panel to find a page you need, then click its thumbnail to get to it.

 Page navigation

-To navigate across pages of the document, use the View > Go to menu, the View toolbar or keyboard shortcuts.
+To navigate through pages of the document, use the View > Go To menu, the View toolbar, or keyboard shortcuts.

-If you know the exact number of the page you want to go to, type the number in the box on the View toolbar, then press Enter to go to that page:
+If you know the exact page number you want to go to, type the number in the box on the View toolbar, then press Enter to go to that page:

 View navigation

 Views in Master PDF Editor are specific states of the view area that you can switch back and forth.
 A close analogy is Back and Forward buttons in a browser.
-When you click Back in your browser you return to the previous page you viewed.
-The same way you can return to previous views in the opened PDF document.
-This tool effectively allows you to quickly navigate across specific pages, search results and various parts of the document without navigating to them directly again and again.
+When you click Back in your browser, you return to the previous page you viewed.
+The same way you can return to previous views in the open PDF document.
+This tool effectively allows you to quickly navigate through specific pages, search results, and various parts of the document without navigating to them directly again and again.

 Searching in the PDF document

-There are two ways in Master PDF Editor you can search across the PDF document:
+There are two ways in Master PDF Editor you can search through the PDF document:

 Toolbar search box